deis/workflow/src/applications/using-dockerfiles.md

 * That port must be listening for an HTTP connection.
 * The Dockerfile must use the `CMD` directive to define the default process that will run within the container.
 * The Docker image must contain [bash](https://www.gnu.org/software/bash/) to run processes.

+!!! note
+    Note that if you are using a private registry of any kind (`gcr` or other) the application environment must include a `$PORT` config variable that matches the `EXPOSE`'d port, example: `deis config:set PORT=5000`.
+See [Configuring Registry](../installing-workflow/configuring-registry/#configuring-off-cluster-private-registry) for more info.

 ## Create an Application